numtide/serve-go/README.md

 * <work-dir>: Folder to serve (default to current directory)
 ```

+## Content Encoding

+The server now also handles gzip and brotli content-encoding.

+For each file that exists in the work directory, it will also look for a .br
+or .gz file, and if it exists, and the client accepts the encoding, serve that
+file instead of the original one.

 ## Example

 Here is how to integrate it in a Docker image: